About the Author

 “Summer Reading, Not Light Reading“: an Inside Higher Education editorial discusses Common Reading books from around the country, including Between the World and Me, Hillbilly Elegy, and other PLU finalists such as Just Mercy and The Other Wes Moore.

-See below for a short video (1:39) that introduces Common Reading, PLU, and Between the World and Me.
+See below for a short video (1:39) that introduces Common Reading, PLU, and the 2018 Common Reading Book: Between the World and Me.